CARVE HER NAME WITH PRIDE

 I recall explaining the characteristics of each condition and noting how quickly she came to grasp the characteristics of each malady.
 However what really surprised me was her ability to understand how to distinguish von Willebrand’s Disease from Haemophilia A in the laboratory setting.
 I soon realised that she not only appreciated what I was saying, but was able to ask well thought out questions on the subject.
 I have met medical students who found such the distinction taxing.

 Haemophilia is often called the disease of kings because it was carried by many members of Europe’s royal family.
-Queen Victoria of England was a carrier of Haemophilia and passed the disease to many of her descendants (including the Russian Czar’s Family and the Spanish Royal Family).
-Many people say that this played a small role in the downfall of the Russian royal family during the Russian Revolution.
+Queen Victoria of England was a carrier of Haemophilia and passed the disease to many of her descendants.
+The abnormality was also present in the Russian Czar’s Family and the Spanish Royal Family.
+Many people say that this played a role in the downfall of the Russian Royal Family during the Russian Revolution.

 I remember an occasion in Paris when I accompanied my parents on a visit to the laboratory of Louis Pasteur.
 While my father spent the whole visit with a glazed look over his eyes, my mother was enthralled by the laboratory and was fascinated to learn how he had confirmed the importance of bacteria in Fermentation and in many illnesses.
 She was also fascinated to learn that he is considered the father of Stereochemistry, which led to the understanding and significance of the arrangement of atoms about a carbon atom in space.

-The importance of this concept is clearly illustrated with the two structural forms of the drug Thalidomide: although both forms are chemically identical, the arrangement of the atoms in space allows one form to appear when taken by pregnant women, while causing the second form to induce birth defects in the fetus (foetus).
-Tragically when the form was given to human subjects, it was converted into a mixture of the two forms and so proved to be also unsafe.
+The importance of this concept is clearly illustrated with the two structural forms of the drug Thalidomide: although both forms are chemically identical, the arrangement of the atoms in space allows one form to be without effect when taken by pregnant women, while the second form is found to induce birth defects in the fetus (foetus).
+Tragically when the so-called harmless form was given to human pregnant subjects, it was converted into a mixture of both forms and so proved unsafe.